Utsav-Unadkat/CG-PROJECT/README.md

-# CG-PROJECT
+# Visualization of shortest path
- Visualization of shortest path
+Dijkstra's algorithm

 ## STEPS TO USE THE APP
 * Enter Any key to get to grid